-In the utility compartment on the left side is a water hose connector marked "black tank flush."
+In the utility compartment on the left side is a water hose connector marked "Black Tank Flush."
+It allows water to flow only one way.
 To use, hook-up hose and turn on full force.
-Within the tank a spray head with a multiple-holed head will spray the interior surface of the tank.
+Within the tank a spray head with a multiple- holed head will spray the interior surface of the tank.